-The canter is a pace in 3-phases.
+The canter is a pace in 3-beat rhythm with 6 phases - (Numbers in circles indicate the beat.)

 2.5.1 Working canter

 The working canter is a pace between the collected and the medium canter, in which a horse's training is not yet developed enough and ready for collected movements.
 The horse shows natural balance while, remaining 'on the bit', and goes forward with even, light and active strides and good hock action.
 The expression 'good hock action' underlines the importance of an impulsion originating from the activity of the hindquarters.